ucldc/ucldc-docs/docs/dams/create-objects.md

   <li>Scroll down and press 'Create'.</li>
 </ol>

 <p>You should then be directed to that object's page, with the 'Summary' tab selected, as shown in the below screenshot.
-In the hierarchy sidebar, you should see your new object underneath the Banana Slug folder.
+In the hierarchy sidebar, you should see your new object underneath your sample project folder.
 Under the metadata section of the Summary tab, you should see the metadata you inputted.
 The next section discusses editing objects in the DAMS.</p>

 <a class="img-popup-tall" href="{{ site.url }}{{ site.baseurl }}/images/3_simple-object.png">
   <img src="{{ site.url }}{{ site.baseurl }}/images/3_simple-object.png" alt="Screenshot after logging in" style="width: 500px">